 InterTradeIreland operates two pillars of support - trade and innovation.
 Under trade, the Acumen programme assists businesses to develop new markets, new customers and new sustainable sources of income on the island, while Elevate offers funding for specialist sales and marketing support to grow micro enterprises.

-Under innovation, InterTradeIreland has a number of support programmes in place for business innovation and growth, including the FUSION and Challenge Programmes.
+Under innovation, InterTradeIreland has a number of support programmes in place for business innovation and growth, including the Innovation Boost and Challenge Programmes.
 InterTradeIreland's Funding for Growth team helps growing businesses access the finance required to achieve their ambitious plans.

 Valuable Research